DD Bihar

-DD Bihar is a state owned TV channel telecasting from Doordarshan Kendra Bihar.
+DD Bihar is an Indian state-owned free to air Television Channel channel telecasting from Doordarshan Kendra Bihar.

 History

-Doordarshan Kendra, Patna was inaugurated on 13 October 1990 with an interim set up converting a Government Quarter located at Chhajubagh, Patna.
+Doordarshan Kendra Patna was inaugurated on 13 October 1990 with an interim set up converting a Government Quarter located at Chhajubagh, Patna.
 Adjacent area was demarcated for the construction of a full-fledged studio.
 The new studio building with all the modern equipment and accessories was finally inaugurated on 15 March 1996.

 The new Studio Complex at Chhajubagh, Patna started working in March 1999.
 The Main Studio is having approximately 400 sq. meter areas.

 Teleclasses started airing on 10 May 2021 due to an upsurge in the pandemic, as well as mitigating learning loss among secondary students.